-Work package number 9 Start date or starting event: Month 17 Work package title General Safety and Radiation Protection Implication Studies Activity Type RTD Person-months 24 (ER4: Sandra Giron) Associated Partners GANIL and IPN-Orsay Objectives The ER will acquire the necessary knowledge in the radiation protection aspects of the extension of the REX post-accelerator for radioactive ions He will collaborate with the teams in charge of the rebuilding of the target area for allowing a primary beam power between 10 kW and 30 kW - a factor of 3 to 10 above the present beam power at ISOLDE.
+Work package number 9 Start date or starting event: Month 17 Work package title General Safety and Radiation Protecti on Implication Studies Activity Type RTD Person-months 34 (ER4: Sandra Giron 24 months; ESR17 Lelyzaveta Kobzeva 10 months) Associated Partners GANIL and IPN-Orsay Objectives The ER will acquire the necessary knowledge in the radiation protection aspects of the extension of the REX post-accelerator for radioactive ions He will collaborate with the teams in charge of the rebuilding of the target area for allowing a primary beam power between 10 kW and 30 kW - a factor of 3 to 10 above the present beam power at ISOLDE.
 The ER will also participate actively in the startup of the machine.
-Description of work Draft parts of the HIE-ISOLDE safety file dealing with radiation protection Provide professional assistance to solving questions of radiation safety Estimate the activation and radiation levels from beam loss of heavy ions Estimate the radiation levels from x-ray emission of RF cavities Apply and monitor the foreseen protection systems Assist in the commissioning of the new machine Deliverables of the future post-accelerator n of the activation of the machine for the radioactive
+Description of work Draft parts of the HIE-ISOLDE safety file dealing with radiation protection Provide professional assistance to solving questions of radiation safety Estimate the activation and radiation levels from beam loss of heavy ions Estimate the radiation levels from x-ray emission of RF cavities Apply and monitor the foreseen protection systems Assist in the commissioning of the new machine Deliverables D45.
+Design report on the shielding D46.
+Final report on the Estimation waste inventory of the future post-accelerator of the activation of the machine for the radioactive